jribesbonet/adidasCodingChallenge/README.md

 The file stored right now, contains the following cities:
 * Possible origin cities: BCN, MAD, VAL, BIL, MAD, VAL, ZAZ, HSK
 * Possible destination cities: MAD, VAL, BIL, ZAZ, IBZ, HSK

+## Next steps

+The next step will be to bring itinerary platform to Kubernetes.
+This way, config server, eureka server and ribbon won't be necessary on the solution because Kubernetes provides all the autoscaling, load balancing and config information.